Building a wooden pallet compost bin in Maine

 An Introduction to Composting by Cora

-When food breaks down without oxygen (meaning in the trash or the landfill it eventually goes to), it produces greenhouse gases (primarily methane), which can escape the landfill and accumulate in the atmosphere, contributing to global warming.
+When food breaks down without oxygen (meaning in the trash or the landfill it eventually goes to), it produces greenhouse gases (primarily methane).
+These can escape the landfill and accumulate in the atmosphere, contributing to global warming.
 In fact, methane has been shown to be up to 21 times more harmful than CO2.
 It’s horrible to think that we are creating this greenhouse gas whenever we dump unwanted food in the bin!
 However, the amount of methane emitted through a well-managed compost heap at home?
 Zero.

 maine-house-compost-editorial-image-collage-compost-maine-house-dark